scrabbletank/farhome-rules/rulesdoc.md

 #### Chilling Fog
 *1st Level*
 - **Casting Time:** 6 AP
-- **Range:** 10
+- **Range:** 15
-- **Duration:** 1 minute.
+- **Duration:** 10 minute.

-A chilling fog appears in a 3x3 area at a target location.
+A chilling fog appears in a 5x5 area at a target location.
 Make a spellcasting roll, all creatures gain slow equal to the number of crits rolled, with a minimum of 1.
 All creatures inisde the fog gain fire resistance 1.
+The fog heavily obscures the area.

-The diameter of the cube increases by 1 for every level above 1st.
+The size and range of the fog increase by 2 for every level above 1st.

 ___
 #### Close Wound